-Tragedy struck over Iraq last week as a military refuelling aircraft crashed, killing six U.S. service members.
-The Department of Defence has now confirmed their identities, revealing the loss hit the Ohio Air National Guard and Florida-based crews hard.
+Tragedy struck over Iraq last week as a US military refuelling plane crashed, killing six service members.
+The Department of Defence has now named the fallen, confirming the devastating blow to crews from Ohio and Florida.

 • Capt.
 Seth R. Koval, 38, Mooresville, Indiana